jackvandrunen/enclave/README.md

 ---

-`message` A string containing a message.
+`message` A string containing a text message.

 ---